-CD20 Clinical Trial Agreement with Fred Hutch
+CD20 Clinical Trial Agreement

-Also, on July 3, 2017, in conjunction with the CD20 Technology License from Fred Hutch, Mustang entered into an investigator-initiated clinical trial agreement ("CD20 CTA") to provide partial funding for a Phase 1/2 clinical trial at Fred Hutch evaluating the safety and efficacy of the CD20 Technology in patients with relapsed or refractory B-cell non-Hodgkin lymphomas.
+On July 3, 2017, in conjunction with the CD20 Technology License from Fred Hutchinson Cancer Research Center ("Fred Hutch"), Mustang entered into an investigator-initiated clinical trial agreement ("CD20 CTA") to provide partial funding for a Phase 1/2 clinical trial at Fred Hutch evaluating the safety and efficacy of the CD20 Technology in patients with relapsed or refractory B-cell non-Hodgkin lymphomas.
 In connection with the CD20 CTA, the Company agreed to fund up to \$5.3 million of costs associated with the clinical trial, which commenced during the fourth quarter of 2017.
-For the year ended December 31, 2018 and 2017, the Company recorded \$1.3 million and \$0.6 million, respectively, of expense in connection with this agreement.
+For the year ended December 31, 2019 and 2018, the Company recorded \$0.6 million and \$0.9 million, respectively, of expense in connection with this agreement.

-Fred Hutch Cancer Research Center Sponsored Research Agreement
+Sponsored Research Agreement

-On March 17, 2018, the Company entered into an SRA with The Fred Hutch Cancer Research Center ("Fred Hutch") related to developing and optimizing processes and systems associated with CD20 cell processing.
-Pursuant to the SRA, the Company will fund continued research in the amount of \$0.6 million during the term of the SRA which expires one year from the effective date.
+On March 17, 2018, the Company entered into an SRA with Fred Hutch related to developing and optimizing processes and systems associated with CD20 cell processing.
+Pursuant to the SRA, the Company will fund continued research in the amount of \$0.6 million during the term of the SRA, which expired in March 2019.
+For the year ended December 31, 2019 and 2018, the Company recorded expense of approximately \$0.2 million and \$0.4 million, respectively, in connection with this agreement.